Close Menu

 If the bile level is high, consuming acidic foods can worsen the situation.
 Opt for foods that are less acidic to ensure the stomach acids don’t get out of control.

-Since bile level is high in your bloodstream in the cholestasis of pregnancy, eating small meals at regular intervals can help.
-This will keep the stomach acids active and keep using up the bile to digest the food, instead of accumulating and overflowing into your blood.
+Since bile levels are high in your bloodstream during pregnancy’s cholestasis, eating small meals at regular intervals can help.
+This will keep the stomach acids active and use the bile to digest the food, instead of accumulating and overflowing into your blood.

 How Serious is Cholestasis of Pregnancy?